Obon: United States and Canada

 The "Obon season" continues to play an important part of the present-day culture and life of Hawaii and are held among the five major islands on weekend evenings from June to August.
-They are held usually at Buddhist missions, but sometimes at Shinto missions or at shopping centres.
+They are held usually at Buddhist missions, but sometimes at Shinto missions or at shopping centers.
 At some Buddhist missions, the dance is preceded by a simple ritual where the families of the deceased in the past year burn incense for remembrance, but otherwise the event is non-sectarian.
 The songs played differ among the regions, however typically starts with Tankō Bushi from Kyushu, continues with songs such as Kawachi Otoko Bushi, Yukata Odori, Asatoya Yunta and Ashibina from Okinawa Prefecture, and modern dances such as the Baseball Ondo and Pokémon Ondo for children, and typically ends with Fukushima Ondo, celebrating abundant harvest.
 The participants, Japanese descendants and the people of all races, dance in a big circle around the yagura, the central tower set up for the dance, from which recorded songs are broadcast.
 As on the mainland, bon dance lessons are given by volunteers in larger cities before the actual events.

 Japanese museums and other cultural organizations also hold summer festivals inspired by obon, such as the Morikami Museum in Florida, and the Japanese Botanical Garden in St. Louis, Missouri, which has hosted an Obon festival over Labor Day weekend every year since 1977.
 Known as the Japanese festival, it is a collaboration with several Japanese-American organizations, and hosts thousands of people over a three-day period.